-The survey has contributed to showcase the data quality issues and practices (Table 2) that exist in the real world and this influenced the design of the proposed data quality modules and frameworks for CAMEO.
+The survey contributed to showcase the data quality issues and practices (Table 2) that exist in the real world and has influenced the design of the proposed data quality modules and frameworks for CAMEO.

 3 Survey

 In this field many studies are being performed by various researchers to define the need and how data quality can be defined for earth observation data.